DataCROP Maize Processing Engine Worker Deployment

 Use this page when following the manual per-repository setup.
 If you use Maize MVP, the worker is deployed by the MVP script; refer here only for customization or troubleshooting.
 See Maize Setup for the two setup options.

 This is a demo deployment instance for the Maize DataCROP version.
-It deploys a Worker responsible for handling tasks within the DataCROP Workflow Management Engine.
-The deployment consists of a single container.
+It deploys worker-side services responsible for handling tasks within the DataCROP Workflow Management Engine.
+The deployment consists of two services: daghandler and airflow-worker.

 Overview

 The deployment utilizes Apache Airflow and CeleryExecutor for distributed task execution within the DataCROP system.
-Below is an explanation of the different components and configurations defined in the docker-compose.yml file.
+Below is an explanation of the different components and configurations defined in the docker-compose.yaml file.

 Airflow Worker Setup